 As you’d expect from a major European city like Berlin, using public transportation is extremely easy.
 To get around there are trains, subways, trams, S-Bahn, buses, bike rentals and scooters.

-A little advice: be sure to buy a WelcomeCard, which is a Berlin 72hr card before arriving, which will cost you €40 and give you access to all public transport in the city and surrounding areas of Potsdam and the airport, saving you the hassle of buying daily tickets.
+A little advice: Be sure to buy a WelcomeCard, a Berlin 72hr card, before arriving, which will cost you €40 and give you access to all public transport in the city and surrounding areas of Potsdam and the airport, saving you the hassle of buying daily tickets.
 There are also taxis with apps such as Uber and Bolt that can get you to wherever you need to get to.

 That being said, Berlin is a very walkable city with all the major tourist attractions all reachable easily by foot.
 Thanks to its infrastructure, Berlin is also popular with cyclists.
 Cycling is not only healthy, but also saves you from looking for a parking space and congestion in city traffic.
 In addition, many sights can be easily reached by bike.
 There are many attractive offers for bike tours to explore the capital.
 For example, you can ride to one of the lakes or take a tour of the Tiergarten.
 Thanks to the large number of bike rentals, you don't even have to take your own bike with you in the car.
 There is a rental of e-scooters, mopeds and bicycles on every street corner.
-The processing is uncomplicated via the respective free app.
+Access to rental is simple via the corresponding free application.

 Berlin is popular with cyclists